heatherisis/Samsung-Tidy-Data/OrganizingData.md

   write.csv(myList, "tidySamsungData2000.csv")
 }

+###2001-3000 observations only
 ###Outer loop finds all variables for particular subject in data set, separates list of variables into parts, converts to vector, and removes empty elements in vector leaving 561 variables.
 Inner loop selects 79 mean/std variables from each complete list of variables.
-With shortened list, writes csv for 79 vars 2001-3000 observations only
+With shortened list, writes csv for 79 vars

 myList <- list()